-At three square miles, Jost Van Dyke is the smallest of the four main islands of the British Virgin Islands (BVIs).
-Volcanic in origin, its population is 300.
-Not much happened on Jost until the mid-18th century when slaves were brought from Africa to cultivate cotton and sugarcane.
+At three square miles, Jost Van Dyke is the smallest of the four main islands composing the British Virgin Islands (BVIs).
+Volcanic in origin, its population is three hundred.
+Not much happened on Jost until the mid-eighteenth century when slaves were brought from Africa to cultivate cotton and sugarcane.
 The island is known for charcoal production and sailboat building.
 The video of Kenny Chesney’s song, “No Shoes, No Shirt, No Problems,” was taped on and around Jost Van Dyke.

 Day Seven: A wet, bouncy landing in the dinghy on Sandy Cay, a national park.
 (The difference between wet and dry landings may be obvious but, just in case, a dry landing requires a dock.)
 Sandy Cay is an uninhabited island between Tortola and Jost Van Dyke, once owned by the Rockefellers.
 It now belongs to the National Parks Trust of the Virgin Islands.
 A shipmate and I hiked the inner trail around the island, just half of a mile, partly sandy, partly rocky.
 The trail was crawling with hermit crabs and lizards of all sizes.
 Under a spooky tree at the center, we found a grave marker dated 2006, a spot where someone’s family likely scattered ashes.
 Swam and snorkeled, then headed back to the ship.

 The crew pulled anchor for Soper’s Hole at the West End of Tortola.
 After dinner we went ashore.
-The female bartender at Pusser’s asked one of the passengers whether he wanted two, three or four fingers of rum in his drink.
+The female bartender at Pusser’s asked one of the passengers whether he wanted two, three, or four fingers of rum in his drink.
 “Isn’t it one, two or three?” he asked.
-She deadpanned, “We start at two.”
+She replied, “We start at two.”

-Day Eight: As Sagitta was not cleared for anchoring in the USVIs, we dinghied to Soper’s Hole and then traveled via ferry to the island of St. John.
+Day Eight: As Sagitta was not cleared for anchoring in the US Virgin Islands (USVIs), we dinghied to Soper’s Hole and then traveled via ferry to the island of Saint John.

 Lots of immigration and customs paperwork was required at both ends as we moved from the BVIs to the USVIs.
 On the way, waves crashed over the ferry and through the open windows, soaking people.
 We hired a taxi, Mr. Wonderful, to transport us to the popular tourist beach at Trunk Bay.
 Mr. Wonderful stopped the taxi long enough for us to take panoramic photos of Cruz and Caneel bays.

 I snorkeled the 225-yard underwater trail at Trunk Bay, also part of the Virgin Islands National Park.
-The water was crowded with splashing “one-horned butt-fish.”
+The water was crowded with splashing “one-horned butt-fish,” also known as snorkelers.
 A few real fish were present, but the coral was quite trampled by the hundreds of thousands of snorkelers who visit it each year.
 A squall chased us from the beach.
-We taxied back to Cruz Bay, St. John’s main town, and explored it while dodging two or three more squalls.
+We taxied back to Cruz Bay, Saint John’s main town, and explored it while dodging two or three more squalls.
 Eventually we ferried back to Soper’s Hole and another round of customs paperwork.

 Back on board, the ship’s engineer proudly led a tour of the engine room, surprising given that he had worked all day at replacing the winch motor.
-While I wore headphones to protect my hearing, he explained the complexities of the engines, the generators and the pumps, all running the various shipboard systems.
+While I wore headphones to protect my hearing, he explained the complexities of the engines, generators, and pumps, all running the various shipboard systems.
 I couldn’t hear a word.
 After dinner, five of us went to Willie T, a restaurant and bar on a barge on the water.
-William Thornton II was a 98-foot schooner that was converted into a restaurant and anchored at the Bight in 1996.
+William Thornton II was a ninety-eight-foot schooner that was converted into a restaurant and anchored at the Bight in 1996.
 Then it sank.
-Its namesake is popular with boaters who jump from the ship’s deck into the water, usually undressed and always inebriated.
+Its namesake is popular with boaters who jump from the ship’s deck into the water, usually naked and always inebriated.